chrisdennett/pong-paddles/README.md

 ## TODO

-- Make a test area
-- Get ball bouncing off paddles
+- add sounds
 - Adjust simulation so paddles behave a bit more randomly / naturally
 - have the simulated paddles hit the ball with different parst of the paddle.
 This may happen naturally if they are slowed down.
 - have the simlated players winning and losing points.
-- add the middle line
+- add Scores
 - get the serve starting from the middle line and going slowler than usual until hit for the first time.